 "Democracy is the precondition for the full application of human intelligence to addressing social problems" (Putnam)

-Hierarchy: A Field Manual, seeks to recover dynamic and anarchic forms of democracy and to help groups survive and flourish in in conditions of economic, social and political degeneration.
-The Manual presents visual and psychological aids, robust concepts, historical examples and organisational innovation for democratic operatives in the field.
+These democratic materials seek to recover dynamic and anarchic forms of democracy and to help groups flourish in in conditions of economic, social and political degeneration.
+They include visual and psychological aids, robust concepts, historical examples and organisational innovations for democratic operatives in the field.